Phylliida/ResoniteUnityExporter/README.md

 (there may be more files if you also have other mods installed)

 Now Unity can talk to Resonite.
-Go to [Exporting your avatar](#Exporting your avatar)
+Go to [Exporting your content to Resonite](#Exporting your content to Resonite)

 ## Project Structure